 The social and ceremonial aspects of the Championships almost dominated the programme of races (of which there were only eleven): on the Saturday evening (yes, the night BEFORE the finals) there was a boat trip for all the teams to see a firework display entitled ‘Fire on the Rhine’.
 After the finals and the closing ceremony on the Sunday there was a dance at the town hall where each competitors was presented with a silk scarf, and the following day there was a tour of the port with tea after at Duisburger Ruderverein (Duisburg Rowing Club).

 On the way to the fireworks the British team shared a coach with the Russians who got everyone singing, with folk songs traded in a sort of multi-lingual sing-off.
 As Barbara Benzing observed, “At least here we could hold our own.”
-When the Brits struck up ‘There is a tavern in the town’ (no, I don’t know that one either – maybe it was better-known back then?) everyone was amused to discover the Russians knew the tune and joined in with their own words.
+When the Brits struck up ‘There is a tavern in the town’ (No, I don’t know that one either – maybe it was better-known back then? – Ed.) everyone was amused to discover the Russians knew the tune and joined in with their own words.

 Dorothea Newman, who spoke good German, was able to get talking to some of the others crews, although when it came to the Russians “it was a silent kind of thing”.
 The cox of the Russian quad gave her one of her white hair ribbons as a parting gift, and two of their eight gave her a half-used bottle of perfume.
 Writing in The Oarswoman, she said, “The fact that we were not successful in our rowing did not in any way effect our relationships with other competitors.”